-Bring Dr. Westedt’s expertise to your team through the learning environment that works best for your school: as keynote speaker, in-service class, training workshop, or BITTM mini event.
+For co-ops, charters, and other organizations, bring Dr. Westedt’s knowledge and insight through the learning environment that works best for you: as keynote speaker, in-service class, training workshop, or BITTM mini event.
 She can join you in-person or online.

 Deanna offers a wide-range of online training, such as seminars, bite-sized training topics, and one-on-one coaching.
 Empower your staff through online training.

 In-person events with Deanna can transform how you approach your twice-exceptional students.
 She leads training events for educators, students, and parents.

 Free articles, white papers, and suggested books on the subject of twice-exceptional children and how to educate them effectively.

 How to Get Your Child Ready to Read: 3 Ways to Fit Word Play in Your Day!

 I remember the overwhelming feeling of having a newborn baby and realizing how much of a blank little slate he was!
 Up until that point, most of my experience with children was of the 5 and up set, as I had been teaching for several years at that point.
 Fortunately, I quickly learned that children’s…